LoginRadius/php-sdk/README.md

 <h6 id="GetAccessTokenByLinkedinAccessToken-get-">Access Token via Linkedin Token (GET)</h6>
-The API is used to get LoginRadius access token by sending Linkedin’s access token.
+The API is used to get LoginRadius access token by sending Linkedin's access token.
 It will be valid for the specific duration of time specified in the response.
  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/native-social-login-api/access-token-via-linkedin-token/)

  ```